IDMNYU/solarserver/power_measurement/README.md

 * [power_consumption](https://github.com/IDMNYU/solarserver/tree/master/power_measurement/power_consumption): To measure the energy consumption of a Raspberry Pi using another Raspberry Pi with INA219.
 * [power_comparison](https://github.com/IDMNYU/solarserver/tree/master/power_measurement/power_comparison): To compare the energy consumptions of webserver on a Raspberry Pi hosting two different websites that shows different UI components by using Selenium,

-Basic idea is to measure the power consumption of a Raspberry Pi using another Raspberry Pi with INA219.

 ## Getting Started
 ### Hardwares
 We use two Raspberry Pi and one INA219.